 - Q/A session

-- Homework: use the 20 Meter Telescope to take data.
-Discuss on the Forum
+- Use the 20 Meter Telescope to take data, and discuss on the forum.

 - Q/A: Homework discussion

 - Pulsar Content: Pulsar Properties

 - Choose a personal pulsar to learn more about!

 - Use the ATNF Catalog to plot pulsar properties.
 Discuss on the Forum

 - Pulsar Content: Dispersion Measure (DM) with Maura McLaughlin

 - Watch Maura’s video discuss on the Forum

 - Webchat Q/A: Discuss DM Videos 9 sorry – no recording for this week!)

 - Watch two videos on the plots you will be scoring, then give it a try